On the Unruh effect and the thermofield double state: Fundamental tools

-To deal with the coordinate singularity and obtain a better understanding of the causal structure of Rindler space-time we need to introduce null coordinates.
-From the null condition for geodesics
+To deal with this singularity, which is actually a coordinate singularity, and obtain a better understanding of the causal structure of Rindler spacetime, we need to introduce null coordinates.
+From the null condition for the line element, $0=-\rho^2d\omega^2+d\rho^2$, we obtain